EddieK96/bloodyscreen/README.md

 # bloodyscreen

-Drag the "bloodyscreen" folder into your servers "resource" folder and add "start bloodyscreen" to your server.cfg
+Drag the "bloodyscreen" folder into your servers "resource" folder and add "start bloodyscreen" to your server.cfg.

 # Dependencies